Autism spectrum disorder (ASD) causes a host of neurological and physical symptoms. One of the most noteworthy ones pertains to food sensitivities.

 Dietary Restrictions for Those Who Have Autism and Seizures

-Unfortunately, it is not uncommon for autistic children to also suffer from seizures.
+Unfortunately, it is not uncommon for children with autism to also suffer from seizures.
 In those cases, you may want to consider one or both of these diets:

 Downsides to the Keto Diet